Once again, a year has ended successfully for the Amiga Future.

-This is about 200 more than in 2015.
+This is about many more than last year.
 The trend here is clearly rising but still not enough for us.

 Since we want to expand the news area, of course, we are always looking for interesting news-announcements.
 If you have published a program or a project please write us or use the news-form.